wdawson/okta.github.io/_source/_posts/2017-05-17-develop-a-mobile-app-with-ionic-and-spring-boot.md

 This will open your default browser on `http://localhost:8100`.
 You can click through the tabbed interface to see the default structure of the app.

-{% img blog/ionic-spring-boot/ionic-tabs.png alt:"Ionic shell with tabs" width:"800" %}
+{% img blog/ionic-spring-boot/ionic-tabs.png alt:"Ionic shell with tabs" width:"800" %}{: .center-image }

 Open the `ionic-beer` project in your preferred IDEA to start creating your UI.
 I recommend using IntelliJ IDEA because it has good TypeScript support and can auto-import classes just like it does for Java project.